-If you’re considering changing auto insurance companies, you might also be wondering if you’re entitled to a refund from your current provider.
-The answer to that question depends largely on the total cost of your policy, how much you’ve already paid into it, and whether the policy has a 6 or12-month term.
-There may also be some policies in place regarding early cancellation and fees that might apply.
+The answer depends largely on the total cost of your policy, how much you’ve already paid into it, and whether the policy has a 6 or 12 month term.

 You can compare auto insurance quotes online by entering your zip code below!